usnistgov/O-RAN-Testbed-Automation/Tutorials/OCUDU_gNB_N_UEs_Grafana_Traffic.md

-## Tutorial: Deploying  OCUDU gNB with One UE, Grafana Monitoring, and Traffic Simulation
+# Deploying  OCUDU gNB with One UE, Grafana Monitoring, and Traffic Simulation

-# Overview
+## Overview

 This tutorial demonstrates how to deploy a complete Open RAN testbed using the NIST O-RAN Testbed Automation framework.